Skip to main content

 The Health and Housing Program provides assistance to clients in locating and securing housing as quickly as possible.
 Services consist of:

-The program assists IEHP members who are living with a disability and are also currently living in homelessness, end their housing crisis and stabilize in housing.
+The program assists participants who are living with a disability and are also currently living in homelessness, end their housing crisis and stabilize in housing.
 The primary model of intervention is:

 Intensive Case Management Services and financial assistance through the payment of the clients rent.